uQr/cordova-docs/tutorial-cordova-5/README.md

 ~~~~~~~~~~~~~~~~~~~~~~~

 Start with the most locked down security policy you can and back away as needed.
 That way you'll ensure you're using the most securre practices you can from the start.

+To reiterate, **CSP support is only available on Android 4.4+ devices or Android 4.0+ when using Crosswalk.** More on Crosswalk in a bit.

 <a name="npm"></a>
 ##Primary Cordova Plugin Repository is Now Npm